 The Fall, trans.
 Justin O’Brien (1956)

 Clamence no longer believes in his own virtue, but rather than retreat, he adopts a new role: the “judge-penitent.”
-By confessing his betrayals, he disarms his listeners—and quietly implicates them.
+By confessing his betrayals, he disarms his listeners, simultaneously implicating them.
 His guilt becomes performance, his vulnerability a form of control.
-Camus uses Clamence not simply to portray a man in crisis but to examine what happens when a carefully constructed identity collapses.
-Clamence doesn’t just fall; he stages the fall, turns it into theater, and invites others to recognize themselves in it.
+Through this character, Camus examines the disintegration of a carefully constructed identity, extending the analysis beyond a portrait of a man in crisis.
+Clamence doesn’t just fall; he stages the fall, turns it into theater, and compels others to recognize themselves in it.

 Men are never convinced of your reasons, of your sincerity, of the seriousness of your sufferings, except by your death.